 This research applies randomized controlled trial to test if matrix model can help increase the effectiveness of methadone treatment on ATS users.
-60 ATS users negative to Methamphetamine and scored medium to high on ASSIST scale in Ho Chi Minh city were invited to a 6-month methadone treatment program.
+60 ATS users and Methamphetamine and scored medium to be a limited to be a invited to a 6-month methadone treatment program.
 Participants were randomly assigned to two methadone treatment groups, one with the supplement of Matrix model (n=30) and one without Matrix (n=30).
-The two groups did not differ significantly on the measures of demographic factors, previous ATS abuse, HIV, and motivation to participate in methadone treatment program.
-Results showed that after 6 months of intervention, those who joined Matrix group reduced the use of ATS, engaged more in safe sex behaviors, and increased compliance to methadone treatment better than their non-Matrix counterparts.
-Moreover, those who joined Matrix group scored higher on quality-of-life scale and lower on ASSIST scale.
-All differences between the two groups are statistically significant.
+The two groups did not differ significantly on the measures of demographic factors, previous ATS abuse, HIV, and motivation to participate in methadone compliance to methadone treatment better than their non-Matrix counterparts.
+Moreover, those who joined Matrix group scored higher on quality-of-life scale and land treatment program.
+Results showed that after 6 months of intervention, those who joined All differences between the two groups are statistically significant.
 The study also provides some recommendations for practitioners in applying Matrix model in supporting ATS users who are participating in methadone treatment.

-Keywords: Matrix model, methadone treatment, ATS users, randomized controlled trial
+Keywords: Matrix model, methadone treatment, ATS users, randomized controlled trial ISSH 2021 Ton Duc Thang ISSH 2021 Ton Duc Thang